sanshar/Dice/docs/gettingstarted.rst

 ----------------------
 A typical input (this below) is broken up into three main sections:

-* the header specifies how many electrons should be included in the active space and which orbitals they occupy in the Hatree Fock (HF) determinant
+* header (where the number of electrons that should be included in the active space is specified, and which orbitals they occupy in the reference determinants)

-* schedule and settings for the variational part of the calculation
+* variational part (schedule and settings)

-* settings for the perturbative calculation
+* perturbative part (settings)

 .. code-block:: none